Guy Hamilton: Early life

 During this service, he was left behind for a month in occupied Brittany; he was later awarded the Distinguished Service Cross.

 Career

-Assistant Director
+Assistant director

-After the war Hamilton wanted to get into film production and managed to get a job on a second unit in Dartmoor on a Trevor Heid picture.
+After the war Hamilton wanted to get into film production.
+He said " In my absence, the unions had become very powerful, and I couldn’t get a ‘ticket’—you couldn’t get a job in the film business if you didn’t have a ticket.
+So I had to do quite a lot of stalling around but finally—finally—I got in as a third assistant director."
+He managed to get a job on a second unit in Dartmoor on a Trevor Heid picture.
 Then he was put under contract by Alexander Korda as a third assistant director.
 Over the next few years he worked his way up to a first assistant director.

 Hamilton later said, "I found that working with bad directors was infinitely more useful because you watched them get into trouble three times a day and puddle around and you say, you know, I won't do that, I don't want to fall into that trap."